LimePoint/opschain/docs/troubleshooting.md

 #### Solution - `BUG: error: failed to solve`

-Run the following command in your `opschain-trial` directory and then retry your change:
+Run the following command in your OpsChain server configuration directory (e.g. `~/opschain-configuration`) and then retry your change:

 ```bash
 source .env